sendgrid/sendgrid-nodejs/CONTRIBUTING.md

 #### Package List

 **1. Client**
-This is a  wrapper written on top of the ```request``` module to suite the Sendgrid module.
-All requests made to the Sendgrid API are invoked by the `request` function in the `client.js`.
+This is a  wrapper written on top of the ```request``` module to suite the SendGrid module.
+All requests made to the SendGrid API are invoked by the `request` function in the `client.js`.

 Type declarations: client.d.ts
 Test Cases: client.spec.js

 **2. Mail**
 This module exposes the `send` function which sends mail via the sdk.
 This module can be a good starting point to read the source code.

 Type declarations: mail.d.ts
 Test Cases: mail.spec.js